-- 1. Call Waiting List Officer on 03 9288 2272 to confirm your appointment. - 2.
-Please cease the following medications, if you are taking them: iron tablets, aspirin, drugs to stop diarrhoea, and anti-inflammatory medications (for arthritis). - 3.
-If you have diabetes and take any tablets or insulin, you must discuss this with your GP.
+- Call Waiting List Officer on 03 9231 2272 to confirm your appointment. - Please cease the following medications, if you are taking them: iron tablets and drugs to stop diarrhoea. - If you have diabetes and take any tablets or insulin, you must discuss this with your GP.